deepaksood619/deepaksood619.github.io/docs/management/decision-making/readme.md

 ## Common decision making pitfalls

-- **Analysis paralysis---**This is very common.
+- **Analysis paralysis -** This is very common.
 At some point you get stuck in the process and you can't make a decision.
 You go over the process over and over again.
 This is a big risk.
 You can NEVER have 100% of the information you need.
 It also helps that your decisions are not about the outcomes.
 Don't let your fear of making the "right" decision paralyze you.
 There's no right or wrong outcome.
 Just outcomes.
 Deal with it later
-- **Extinction by instinct---**The opposite of the above.
+- **Extinction by instinct -** The opposite of the above.
 It's the belief that instincts are a useful tool in decision making.
 This leads to rash decisions
-- **Information overload---**This is when you ask too many people for their opinion or insights.
+- **Information overload -** This is when you ask too many people for their opinion or insights.
 Stick to trustworthy sources and keep them at a minimum.
 More information is not better.
 Reliable information is

 ## Why people struggle with decision making